 TeleSign is a CPaaS (Communication Platform as a Service) platform that offers programmable voice and SMS services over the cloud.

-In this blog post, you will learn to set up a SMS based verification service for achieving two-factor authentication using the Telesign’s SMS Verify API.
+In this api tutorial, you will learn to set up a SMS based verification service for achieving two-factor authentication using the Telesign’s SMS Verify API.
 This API allows online service providers the ability to send SMS passcodes to users to verify their credentials through mobile.

 TeleSign SMS Verify API is integrated with Rakuten Rapid API so you can use it straight out of your account.